 Eastman Johnson was a Maine-born artist whose politically connected father brought him into contact with well-known portrait subjects.

 He studied in Europe before returning to New York City.
-He made his name with his masterpiece, a painting called Negro Life at the South, a street scene of slaves in Washington, D.C.
+He then made his name with his masterpiece, a painting called Negro Life at the South, a street scene of slaves in Washington, D.C.

 Eastman Johnson died April 5, 1906.

-This story was updated from the 2014 version.
+This story was updated in 2021.

 My sister would have loved this.
 She used to cull cranberries on the Cape.

 Considering the caption, I was expecting pointy shoes and hat.